Skip to main content

 You must generally use an interactive audio and video system that allows for real-time communication with the provider.
 Providers are temporarily allowed to use any non-public facing remote technology (such as FaceTime, Zoom, or Skype) to communicate with their patients.

-During the pandemic, limited telehealth services can be delivered using audio only, via audio-only telephone or a smartphone without video.
-These services include counseling and therapy provided by an opioid treatment program, behavioral health care services, and patient evaluation and management.
+During the pandemic, limited telehealth services could be delivered using audio only, via audio-only telephone or a smartphone without video.
+These services included counseling and therapy provided by an opioid treatment program, behavioral health care services, and patient evaluation and management.

 Providers

 Previously, Medicare only covered telehealth services provided by eligible practitioners, such as physicians and nurse practitioners.
-During the pandemic, any health care professional that is eligible to bill Medicare for professional services can provide and bill for telehealth services.
-This means you can access telehealth from more providers, including physical therapists, occupational therapists, and speech language pathologists.
+During the pandemic, any health care professional eligible to bill Medicare for professional services could provide and bill for telehealth services.
+This included physical therapists, occupational therapists, and speech language pathologists.

 Medicare Advantage